-OPERATION: The smoke alarm is operating once AC power is applied, a fresh battery is installed and testing is complete.
-When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm until the air is cleared.
+OPERATION: The smoke alarm is operating once AC power is applied, fresh batteries are installed and testing is complete.
+When the smoke alarm ionization chamber senses products of combustion, the horn will sound a loud (85db) temporal alarm (and the safety light will activate on model i12080A only) until the sensing chamber is cleared of smoke particles.

-HUSH CONTROL: The "HUSH" feature has the capability of temporarily desensitizing the alarm circuit for approximately 10 minutes.
-This feature is to be used only when a known alarm condition, such as smoke from cooking activates the alarm.
-The smoke alarm is desensitized by pushing the "HUSH" button on the smoke alarm cover.
-If the smoke is not too dense, the alarm will silence immediately and the red LED will flash every 10 seconds for approximately 10 minutes.
+HUSHTM CONTROL: The "HUSH" feature has the capability of temporarily desensitizing the alarm circuit for up to 8 minutes.
+This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
+The smoke alarm is desensitized by pushing the "TEST / HUSH" button on the smoke alarm cover.
+If the smoke is not too dense, the alarm will silence immediately.
+The red LED will illuminate for 1.5 seconds every 8-10 seconds while in hush.
 This indicates that the alarm is in a temporarily desensitized condition.
-The smoke alarm will automatically reset after approximately 10 minutes, and sound the alarm if smoke is still present.
+The smoke alarm will automatically reset after approximately 8 minutes and sound the alarm if particles of combustion are still present.
 The "HUSH" feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
+Pushing the Test / Hush button on the alarm will end the hush period.